The deadline for 2020-2021 consideration is Friday, April 23, 2021.

 Online you will be able to submit papers for review, find helpful resources for writing and meet with a writing specialist.

-The 2017 - 2018 award recipient: Averi Panichi for her paper, "Substitutions for Animal Research: Aiding the 3Rs and Benefitting All" submitted in fulfillment of the requirements for English Composition I by Assistant Professor Anthony L. Podlaski.
+The 2017 - 2018 award recipient: Averi Panichi for the paper, "Substitutions for Animal Research: Aiding the 3Rs and Benefitting All" submitted in fulfillment of the requirements for English Composition I by Assistant Professor Anthony L. Podlaski.

-The 2016-17 award recipient: Thomas Michael Smith for his paper, "Few New Antibiotics: Even in the Face of Antibiotic Resistance" submitted in fulfillment of requirements for English Composition, under the direction of Assistant Professor Sara Kennedy.
+The 2016-17 award recipient: Thomas Michael Smith for the paper, "Few New Antibiotics: Even in the Face of Antibiotic Resistance" submitted in fulfillment of requirements for English Composition, under the direction of Assistant Professor Sara Kennedy.

 2015 - 2016 Honorable Mention awarded to Jennifer Edwards for "The Amazing World of Play" submitted by Eileen Mahoney in fulfillment of the requirements for Techniques of Teaching Through Play, and Rebecca Inglis for "Automation: The Debate of Innovation" submitted by Anne Dearing in fulfillment of the requirements for English Composition II.

-The 2012 - 2013 award recipient: Erin Sawyer for her paper "Stuck in the Middle: Middle Class Voting Behavior and its Determining Factors" submitted by Associate Professor Sushmita Chatterji of the English, Modern Languages and English as a Second Language Department.
+The 2012 - 2013 award recipient: Erin Sawyer for the paper "Stuck in the Middle: Middle Class Voting Behavior and its Determining Factors" submitted by Associate Professor Sushmita Chatterji of the English, Modern Languages and English as a Second Language Department.

 The 2010 - 2011 award recipient: Max Popiel.